-On the subcategory for “Yoga”, you should list all posts related to yoga, as well as link up to the Fitness-category within the category text.
+On the subcategory for the keyword “Yoga”, you should list all posts related to yoga, as well as link up to the Fitness-category within the category text.

-On the post for “Best Yoga Mats”, you should link to the Yoga-subcategory – fully finishing the internal linking chain.
-This way, a link to a specific post will result in juice for the Yoga-category, as well as all Yoga posts and even some juice for the Fitness-category and those posts.
+This way, an external link to a specific post will result in juice for the Yoga-category, as well as all Yoga posts and even some juice for the Fitness-category and those posts.

 If you have a blog or news-section, this is a perfect source of more internal links for your buyer’s guides or (sub)categories.

 When building external links (via guest posts, PBNs, and whatnot) one should try to use as little exact match anchors as possible to decrease the risk of getting a penalty.

 If you’re linking from a blog post about “Why Yoga Increases Your Stimuli Levels”, to the page about “Best Yoga Mats”, use “best yoga mats” as the anchor text.

 Don’t go overboard and link solely with exact match, but don’t be afraid to sprinkle a few exact match internal links around here and there.

 How often do we hear that content is king?
-Yes, content marketers, abroad, your job is important – but when it comes to SEO – content is at most a queen.
+Yes, content marketers, your job is important – but when it comes to SEO – content is at most a queen.

 Otherwise, it would just be another article which will get lost in the largest dustbin for text, which is Google.
 Why do I say so?

 The goal is to make the content suitable for both readers and Google.
 In this section, we will focus on some pointers you will have to keep in mind while creating the content.
-These are basic SEO tips.

 1. Focus more on the keywords and less on the keyword Density

 Most SEO guides advice you to have a keyword density of 1-2%, we have a different approach, we wouldn’t advise you to keep a set percentage of density.
-Our approach is to cover as many keywords as possible in the article.

 As most of our articles would be long (over 3000 words), including multiple variations of keywords wouldn’t be difficult.
 But repeating the same keyword over and over again seems spammy to the readers, and for Google.

 We end up mentioning it 6-10 times for a 5000-word article but we cover many keywords related to the main keywords, as you can see from our keywords groups above.

 Well, you do not have to take our word for it.
 Let us run a test for the term “best table saw”.

 The top ranking page for that keyword mentions the keyword 6 times in 1900 words of text.
-Given the recommendations gurus tell us, it should’ve been a number between 19-38 times.
+Given the recommendations SEO gurus tell us, it should’ve been a number between 19-38 times.

 As long as you have mentioned the main keyword in the title, main header (H1) and at the beginning of the article and a few times in the article, you are good to go.

 You would know the importance of adding images to your articles.
 They help in keeping the readers engaged and sometimes allow you to explain things with a simple demonstration.

 We advise everyone to add alt-tags related to the images, and we recommend that you have the main keywords or secondary keywords as alt-tags.

 You must also ensure that the file name is related to the keyword.
 Have a neat file name every time you download the product images or any images which you will be using on the site.

-I don’t know if you have noticed this, Google now shows a People also ask-section for most of the keywords.
+I don’t know if you have noticed this, Google shows a People also ask-section for most of the keywords.

 This is a nice opportunity to drive more traffic to your content, make an FAQ section at the end of the article targeting these questions.
-The answers to these questions must be brief and specific, do not try to beat around the bush to increase the word count.
+The answers to these questions must be brief but specific, do not try to beat around the bush to increase the word count.

 Let’s check this for “best table saw” keyword.
 I go to Google and search this keyword and voilá!
 There are a People also ask-section as seen in the picture below.